 “I envision Africa as Wakanda,” said David Chukwuma, a Mastercard Foundation scholar at the launch of the Foundation’s new strategy, “Young Africa Works.”

-A fictitious African nation in the recent blockbuster hit Black Panther, Wakanda is the wealthiest nation on earth thanks to its unique and rare metal called vibranium, which they’ve used to achieve incredible advancements in science and medicine.
+A fictitious African nation in the blockbuster hit Black Panther, Wakanda is the wealthiest nation on earth thanks to its unique and rare metal called vibranium, which they’ve used to achieve incredible advancements in science and medicine.

 Africa has the same potential to leverage its unique and most powerful “vibranium”: its young people.
 Unlike the rest of the world, Africa will keep getting younger.
 By the end of this century, almost half of the world’s young people will be African.